P.V.R. Raja

-Penumatsa Venkata Ramaraju (born 1 June 1985), known professionally as PVR Raja, is an Indian music composer, record producer, songwriter and guitarist who works in Telugu cinema.
+Penumatsa Venkata Ramaraju known professionally as PVR Raja, is an Indian music composer, record producer, songwriter and guitarist who works in Telugu cinema.
 He is nicknamed "Short films Maestro" and "Ilaiyaraaja of Short films".
 He initially composed music for over 250 Short films and Independent films.

 Raja has composed music for the films Vitamin She (2020), Black (2022) and Madhi (2022).
 He won the Andhra Pradesh state award in the guitar category at the 2011 National Youth Festival (India).
 Raja entered the India Book of Records for composing the most number of short Telugu films.

 Early life

-PVR Raja was born as Penumatsa Venkata Ramaraju on 1 June 1985 to Penumatsa Chandra Sekhar Raju and Penumatsa Satyavathi in Vizianagaram, Andhra Pradesh.
-His father Chandra Sekhar Raju worked as the Police Head Constable and Raja's elder sister is Dhanalakshmi, younger sister is Sridevi and younger brother is Manikanta Raju.

 He completed his elementary education from R.C.M.
 St. Anthony's High School, intermediate school from M.S.N.
 Degree College and undergraduate degree from A.G.L.
 College.
 He completed Bachelor of Arts (B.A.), Bachelor's Degree from Andhra University in 2005 and studied music at Maharajah's Government College of Music and Dance.
 He worked as a music teacher before becoming a music composer.

 Raja worked as a music teacher in Hyderabad Hindu Public School, Shraddha Centre For Special Education, Shalom Music School, Symphony Academy of Music and St. Alphonsa's High School.